 - Flu-like symptoms

 Rarely, the muscle relaxant travels to other areas of the body, causing more severe symptoms such as muscle weakness, vision problems, issues talking, swallowing or breathing, or a loss of bladder control.
 These more serious effects can occur hours or weeks after injections.

 - Injection of filler into blood vessels

 If the dermal filler goes into a blood vessel, this is a medical emergency and must be dealt with appropriately immediately.
 Dermal fillers derived from particular acid that is a naturally occurring substance in the body, can also be dissolved quickly if any issue arises.

 The risks of doing injectable treatments at home or an untrained salon

-You can indeed get hold of unlicensed muscle relaxant and dermal filler injections, or invent your own concoctions.
+You can indeed get hold of unlicensed muscle relaxants and dermal filler injections or invent your own concoctions.
 It’s easy to get hold of syringes, and it might seem like a good idea to give these injections a try at home for a fraction of the price.